Expedition Everest - Animal Kingdom

 Perhaps one of the most thrilling rides in all of Disney World is Expedition Everest at Animal Kingdom.
 This roller coaster opened in 2005 and gives Animal Kingdom guests a true heart-pumping experience that is great for kids, teenagers and adults.
 The popularity of this ride, however, can lead to very long waits.
 We don’t want you standing in line for more than 30 minutes.

-In this article, we’ll give you a brief history lesson of Expedition Everest, we’ll go over some details of the ride itself, and finally we’ll give you some touring tips to help you in your planning of this amazing ride!
+In this article, we’ll give you a brief history lesson of Expedition Everest, go over some details of the ride itself, and give you some touring tips to help you stay out of long lines.

 History of Expedition Everest

 Expedition Everest opened in 2005 at a reported cost of almost 100 million dollars!
 In 2011, it was listed as the most expensive roller coaster in the world, by the Guinness Book of World Records.
 The theme of the ride is based on a Yeti that is hiding around Mount Everest.
 There is a giant 22 foot Yeti on the ride.
 It was the largest single piece of animatronics ever built by Disney.
 When designed, it had the ability to move 5 feet horizontally and 2 feet vertically.

 However, soon after the ride opened, the framing split, causing a risk of running the Yeti in “A-Mode”.
 After that, Disney was only able to run the Yeti in “B-mode”.
 B-mode consists of strobe lights and effects that makes it seem as if the yeti is moving, though in reality it isn’t moving at all.
 Fixing the yeti will require a big refurbishment.